eclipse-archived/ceylon-lang.org/documentation/1.2/tour/interop.md

 (Alternatively, we could have used [`CeylonList`](#{site.urls.apidoc_current_interop_java}/CeylonList.type.html) in this example.)

+Similarly there are `CeylonStringIterable`, `CeylonIntegerIterable`, `CeylonFloatIterable`,`CeylonByteIterable` and `CeylonBooleanIterable` classes which as well as converting the iterable type also convert the elements from their Java types to the corresponding Ceylon type.

+### Getting a `java.util.Class`

 Another especially useful function is [`javaClass`](#{site.urls.apidoc_current_interop_java}/index.html#javaClass), which obtains an instance of `java.util.Class` for a given type.